sirichandana0314/fpga-image-enhancement/README.md

-# FPGA-Based Basic Image Processing Using Verilog
+# FPGA-Based Image Processing Pipeline (Verilog HDL)

-## Project Description
+## Overview
-This project implements fundamental image preprocessing operations using Verilog HDL.
-The objective is to demonstrate how common image processing techniques can be mapped to hardware logic for real-time execution.
+This project implements a modular image processing pipeline using Verilog HDL.
+The design demonstrates fundamental pixel-level operations that are essential in real-time vision systems and can be extended for more advanced FPGA-based image processing applications.

-## Implemented Modules
+## Features
+The pipeline includes the following modules:
-- Grayscale Conversion
+- Grayscale conversion
-- Brightness Adjustment with Saturation
+- Brightness adjustment with saturation handling
 - Thresholding
 - Downsampling
-- Contrast Stretching
+- Contrast stretching
-- Smoothing Filter
+- Smoothing filter

 ## Architecture
-The system is designed as a modular pipeline where each image processing operation is implemented as an independent RTL module.
-A 3-bit select line allows dynamic selection of intermediate outputs for testing and debugging.
+Each operation is implemented as a separate RTL module.
+A top-level pipelined design connects these modules and allows dynamic testing of intermediate results using a control signal.

 ![Block Diagram](docs/block_diagram.png)

-## Tools Used
+## Tools & Verification
-- Verilog HDL
+- **Language:** Verilog HDL
-- ModelSim / Vivado (Simulation)
+- **Simulation:** ModelSim / Vivado
+- Verified using testbenches and waveform analysis to ensure correct logic behavior and saturation limits.

-## Results and Verification
+## Results
-The design was verified using Verilog testbenches.
-Simulation waveforms confirm correct operation of all image processing modules and proper saturation handling.
+Simulation waveform and pixel-level validation confirm that each module behaves as expected, with correct data propagation and value ranges.

 ![Simulation Results](results/simulation_waveform.png)

-Pixel-level observations show expected transformations across grayscale, brightness, thresholding, downsampling, contrast stretching, and smoothing stages.

 ## Applications
-- FPGA-based image enhancement
+- FPGA-based preprocessing for image enhancement
-- Medical imaging preprocessing
-- Surveillance and vision systems
+- Embedded vision systems (medical, surveillance, robotics)
+- Real-time hardware image pipelines

 ## Limitations
-- Single-pixel processing
+- Single-pixel processing without frame buffering
-- No frame buffers or convolution kernels
+- No spatial convolution kernels or pattern detection

-## Future Scope
+## Future Improvements
-- Line buffers for full image processing
+- Frame buffering using line buffers or block RAM
-- Edge detection and advanced filters
+- Edge detection, convolution filters
-- FPGA implementation on Zynq SoC
+- Porting to Xilinx Zynq SoC with real sensor interfaces